jambox/genesis-easy-columns/readme.txt

 Includes 2, 3, 4, 5, and 6 column classes.

 **Not a Genesis User, I have included the necessary CSS within the plugin.
-Simply copy the CSS code to your themes CSS**
+You can activate the optional CSS via Settings > Easy Columns or simply copy/paste into your themes style.css.**

 Code 96 offers <a href="http://www.code96wd.com">WordPress Design</a> services and custom <a href="http://www.code96wd.com/premium-wordpress-themes/">WordPress Themes</a>.